 This explained the fast contractions vs slow progress, constant toilet trips and agonising lower back.
 I had a little panic but I gave myself a talking too.
 I reminded myself of the journey i’d taken, and the confident, calm mindset I had slowly pieced together for myself.
 I would just keep riding it.
-My baby was close now and there was no way I was going to hospital.
+My baby was close now and I decided there was no way I was going to hospital.
 I set my jaw, took a deep breath, and readied myself to carry on.

 My waters broke during this check and when the next surge came, it came like sudden thunder.
 I climbed back in the pool and what I now know as transition, hit.
 Really fucking hard.
-It took only one hour from the point my waters broke at 7cm to him coming out so it was fast, plus he came out facing the right way up which means he did all his turning in that last hour.
+It took one hour from the point my waters broke at 7cm to him coming out so it was fast, plus he came out facing the right way up which means he did all his turning in that last hour.
 Ouch.
 It felt like my pelvis was trying to break free of my spine.
 My breathy 'ahhh's became shouts and the surges were much longer too.
 I remember saying 'whoooaaaa' through one of them and asking 'what was THAT?!' afterwards.
 There wasn't time for an answer before another thunderous surge hit.
 I felt like I’d transported to another place, alone; it was frightening and actually quite trippy.
 My body entirely took over.
 It raged and thundered, clenched and shuddered, screamed and roared.
 I panicked.
 I remembered some advice from a friend who wished she’d asked for gas and air at her home birth, and I promptly asked for it. (a detour from birth plan A).
 This helped me to stop the panic, control my breathing again and took the edge off the pain.
 I needed Dave to rub my back really hard, constantly.
 Lucy repeatedly placed a cool flannel on my face and neck, whilst Sue sat close, held my hand, and reminded me to relax my face and breathe.
 Lucy and Dave's hands on my body and Sue's voice pierced the fog to reach 'the place' I was in, in an eerily disembodied way.
 I remember saying to them 'don't stop!’I was so grateful for those gentle touches and words that led me back in the room, back to reality: I wasn't alone.
 I was loved and supported.
 I could do this.
 This was normal.
 Everything was ok.

 I am still amazed at the unknown and involuntary strength I experienced in my own body.
 I suddenly began to bear down; the most overwhelming and powerful instinct.
 I didn't push at any point.
 My 'aahhh's were ending in low guttural growling sounds that emerged from a part of me I didn't know existed.
 I felt my baby slowly descend through my birth canal, crown and emerge.
 (I felt that!
 I mean, whoa!)
 When Sue told me to stop and breathe his head out, I was miraculously somehow able to stop that powerful bearing down instinct, and do it.
 It's one of the proudest, most defining moments of my life.
-My baby came out in two enormous surges whilst I was on my hands and knees in the water and I immediately turned, did a bit of birth pool gymnastics to disentangle his cord, and pulled him to my chest in disbelief.
+My baby came out in two enormous surges whilst I was on my hands and knees, panting in the water and I immediately turned, did a bit of birth pool gymnastics to disentangle his cord, and pulled him to my chest in disbelief.